Archaeology Field School

 During the Summer Field School, students will learn a wide range of archaeological field methods and gain proficiency using important equipment and tools.
 Examples of what team members learn include the following:

-- consulting documents, maps, aerial photos, and oral history during excavation and survey, including several different types of remote sensing (satellite, aerial, ground-based, and maritime)
+- consulting documents, maps, aerial photos, and oral history during excavation and survey

-- using traditional mapping technologies, along with new technologies such as LiDAR, Global Position Systems (GPS), and digital Total Station (EDM) tools, in mapping landscape details such as walls, structures, and roadways
+- using traditional mapping technologies, along with new technologies, such as Global Position Systems (GPS) and digital Total Station (EDM) tools, in mapping landscape details such as walls, structures, and roadways

 - working with Shovel Test Pit survey for data recovery, including appropriate sampling methodology to ensure that artifacts are representative of the larger area